 What does the Food Council do?

 - Engage in lively monthly meetings.
-Meetings are held in the early evening at various locations throughout Minneapolis.
+Meetings are held monthly on a Wednesday evening at various locations throughout Minneapolis.

 - Contribute to working groups and task forces that address current food system issues.
-Current groups include Healthy and Inclusive Food Access, Healthy Food and Waste, Homegrown Small Business Fund and Grant Pilot, Local Food Links - Purchasing and Procurement, Milan Urban Food Policy Pact Implementation, and Urban Agriculture.
+2018-19 groups have included Healthy and Inclusive Food Access, Healthy Food and Waste, Homegrown Small Business Fund and Grant Pilot, Local Food Links - Purchasing and Procurement, Milan Urban Food Policy Pact Implementation, and Urban Agriculture.

 When and how can I apply?